The Path to Peace in Ukraine - August 18th, Hour 1

 It's a great honor to have you.

-The Alaska summit reinforced my belief that while difficult, peace is within reach, and I believe that in a very significant step, President Putin agreed that Russia would accept security guarantees for Ukraine, and this is one of the key points that we need to consider, and uh we're going to be considering that at the table also, like who will do what, essentially.
+The Alaska Summit reinforced my belief that while difficult, peace is within reach and I believe that in a very significant step, President Putin agreed that Russia would accept security guarantees for Ukraine, and this is one of the key points that we need to consider, and we're going to be considering that at the table also, like who will do what, essentially.

-I think that's even over overrated, largely overrated, but we're gonna find out.
+I think that's even overrated, largely overrated, but we're going to find out.

 We also need to discuss the possible exchanges of territory, taking into consideration the current line of contact.

-And negotiating positions, uh, President Putin uh also uh you have President of Ukraine, who is uh you just met a little while ago, and we're gonna try and get a three-party meeting, maybe as soon as we can.
+And negotiating positions, President Putin also, you have President of Ukraine, who is you just met a little while ago, and we're going to try and get a three-party meeting, maybe as soon as we can.

-And I have a feeling you and President Putin are gonna work something out.
+And I have a feeling you and President Putin are going to work something out.

 Ultimately, this is a decision that can only be made by President Zelensky and by the people of Ukraine working also together in agreement with President Putin.

-And I just think that's uh very good things are gonna come of it.
+And I just think that very good things are going to come of it.

-And uh if you'd like, I'll go to that meeting and not that I want to do that, but I will do that because we want to save a lot of people from dying.
+And not that I want to do that, but I will do that because we want to save a lot of people from dying.

-A lot of people are dying, and we gotta save them, gotta save it.
+A lot of people are dying, and we've got to save them.

-All of us would obviously prefer an immediate ceasefire while we work on a lasting peace, and maybe something like that could happen as of this moment.
+All of us would obviously prefer an immediate ceasefire while we work on a lasting peace, and maybe something like that could happen.

-It's not happening, but uh President Zelensky and President Putin can uh talk a little bit more about that.
+But President Zelensky and President Putin can talk a little bit more about that.

 You immediately stop the killing.

-But I believe a peace agreement at the end of all of this is uh something that's very attainable, and it can be done in the near future.
+But I believe a peace agreement at the end of all of this is something that's very attainable and it can be done in the near future.

-With all of the wars that I got involved in, we we only have this one left.
+With all of the wars that I got involved in, we only have this one left.

-Of course, as I walk out the door, there'll probably be a new one starting, and I'll get that stopped too.
+Of course, as I walk out the door, there will probably be a new one starting, and I'll get that stopped too.

-But I thought this was gonna be one of the easier ones.
+But I thought this was going to be one of the easier ones.

 It's actually one of the most difficult, very complex.

-We're gonna spend a lot of time today talking about, and we're really honored you guys came over.
+We're going to spend a lot of time today talking about, and we're really honored you guys came over.

-I mean, these are the heads of major countries and uh respected all over Europe.
+I mean, these are the heads of major countries and respected all over Europe.

 I'd like to say, Mr. President, would you like to say something?